How small should an AI pilot be?

 One trigger, one model step, one action, and enough logging or review to judge whether the output is usable in the real process.

-Whether the workflow can save time or improve quality under normal operating conditions, not whether AI can do something impressive in a one-off session.
+Whether the workflow reduces manual handling or improves quality under normal operating conditions, not whether AI can do something impressive in a one-off session.

-Big platform thinking, broad transformation language, and multi-workflow sprawl.
+Big platform thinking, broad change-program language, and multi-workflow sprawl.
 A pilot should make a later decision easier, not postpone it.

 If the pilot works, you productionize.
 If it fails, you either narrow the workflow further or stop.
 Both are good outcomes if they happen quickly.